syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-Merge-Support.md

 ## Merge ToolStrip with existing Tab

-While merging the RibbonPanel in the ChildForm to the Parentform, if the RibbonPanelMergeContainer has the same text (i.e. Text for ToolstripTabItem), then the ToolstripEx inside the ChildForm’s RibbonPanel will be merged with the Parent form ToolstripTabItem.
+While merging the RibbonPanel in the ChildForm to the Parent form, if the RibbonPanelMergeContainer has the same text (i.e. Text for ToolstripTabItem), then the ToolstripEx inside the ChildForm’s RibbonPanel will be merged with the Parent form ToolstripTabItem.

 {% tabs %}